Architectural Decisions

 Context

-Evidence files, user uploads, and static assets need to be stored somewhere.
+User uploads, document archives, and static assets need to be stored somewhere.
 Options: local disk, AWS S3, or alternatives.

 Decision